 A person in possession of a daemon.

 A mental companion which serves as the other half of one's internal dialogue.
-It takes the form of an animal based on the daemian's personality in relation to real life animal traits and behaviours.
+It takes the form of an animal based on the daemian's personality, often in relation to real life animal traits and behaviours.

 A state of great unease or dissatisfaction.
 Most relevant to alterhumans in the form of species dysphoria, that is, being distressed or uncomfortable about one's percieved or bodily species.

 A nonhuman member of a plural system; a person who experiences their body in headspace being nonhuman.

 A fictional identity facet in a median system, who has experiences and feelings in common with both fictives and fictionkin in a way that makes them feel somewhere between or adjacent to the two.

 A person who identifies as an entity from fiction.
 One could consider themselves a specific character, a member of a fictional race, or simply a being from a fictional world.

 A headmate from a fictional source.
 Can be a specific character, of a fictional species, or simply from a fictional world.

 Fictosexualaka: fictoromantic, ficto